will093/will093.github.io/_posts/2019-09-13-javascript-pure-functions.md

 1. **It mutates non-local state directly.**

     ```js
+    let resultArray;
     function appendToArray(myArray, item) {
-        window.myArray = [ ...myArray, item ];
+        resultArray = [ ...myArray, item ];
-        return window.myArray
     }
     ```

     This is a pretty simple example of a side effect.
 The function is impure because it modifies the global window object.

+    To make this into a pure function, we can just return the result instead of setting a variable:

+    ```js
+    function appendToArray(myArray, item) {
+        return [ ...myArray, item ];
+    }
+    ```

 2. **It mutates it's arguments.**